The International Arbitration Review: Myanmar

 Outlook and conclusions

-The outlook for arbitration in Myanmar is optimistic, and there are opportunities for foreign experts to play a role in shaping and developing the arbitration landscape in Myanmar.
+The outlook for arbitration in Myanmar is conservative while the country remains in a State of Emergency.
+Nevertheless, there are opportunities for foreign experts to play a role in shaping and developing the arbitration landscape in Myanmar.

 The key issues are getting the ball rolling for Myanmar-seated arbitrations to be conducted in Myanmar, and for parties to be willing to commence enforcement proceedings of foreign arbitral awards from a New York Convention Member State in Myanmar.
 The further education, training and development of local arbitration practitioners and the judiciary will go a long way to developing the strong foundations necessary for the development of local jurisprudence and expertise in this regard.
 This will in turn give parties more visibility and confidence in resolving their disputes via arbitration.